leontkh/DSAID/README.md

 # DSAID

 This GitHub repository is my submission to the DSAID Data Engineering Technical Test given to me by GovTech.
-I'm given 48 Hours to complete this
+I'm given 48 Hours to complete this.
+If you're looking through this, I definitely will like your feedback in terms of issues raised or emails to tkokhow@gmail.com.

 ## Contents Section
 [An Internal Link to a Section Heading](README.md#modifying-front-matter)